Poojavpatel/dsa/README.md

 ---
 ## Sorting
   Sorting is the process of rearranging items in collection, so that items are in some kind of order
   [View sorting algorithm animation]: <https://www.toptal.com/developers/sorting-algorithms>
+  [View Individual algo step by step]: <https://visualgo.net/en/sorting>

   * Javascript default sort [6, 4, 15, 10].sort() returns [10, 15, 4, 6]
   * Javascript default sort is according to string Unicode code points
   * We can pass in a comparator function to tell javascript how to sort